mizuki-nana/coreVM/docs/source/design.rst

 Design and Architecture
 =======================

-coreVM's architecture can be generalized into 6 components:
+coreVM's architecture can be generalized into 7 components:

   * :ref:`memory-management`
   * :ref:`native-types-system`
   * :ref:`object-management`
   * :ref:`garbage-collection`
   * :ref:`core-runtime`
+  * :ref:`jit-pipeline`
   * :ref:`front-end`

 Here's an illustration of the high level architecture: